SteveJustin1963/tec-FORTH/README.md

 # Introduction

-Our honorary genius, John Hardy has developed "Firth of Forth" [FoF] (2019) for the TEC-1.
+Our honorary genius, John Hardy has developed "Firth of Forth" (2019) for the TEC-1.
 This project is to test and confirm this powerful system.
 Trust me!

 # Observe and Question
 * Is "Firth of Forth" a viable and robust Forth?